Adoni Maropis

 Adoni Maropis /əˈdɒni məˈroʊpɪs/ (born July 20, 1963) is an American actor.

+Personal life

 Maropis was born in Pittsburgh, Pennsylvania, the middle of three sons.
-He is best known for playing Quan Chi in Mortal Kombat: Conquest.
-He also played General Hassan in Command & Conquer: Tiberian Sun as well as Sakr in Hidalgo.
-He appeared in a recurring role as terrorist leader Abu Fayed in season six of 24 and as an assassin in the season three premiere of the television series Chuck.

-Maropis is also a table tennis player, preferring the "orthodox styles" of hardbat and sandpaper table tennis.
+He is a table tennis player, preferring the "orthodox styles" of hardbat and sandpaper table tennis.
 As of July 2012 he holds titles as world and US champion for sandpaper table tennis and also won the hardbat class of the US championship in 2011.
-Maropis is currently working on a feature film project entitled "The Last Palikari" written by himself and his father, Petro Maropis.
+Maropis is currently working on a feature film project entitled The Last Palikari written by himself and his father, Petro Maropis.
 A short version of the project was completed in 2012 with Vertex Media in Los Angeles, CA.

+Career

+Maropis is best known for playing Quan Chi in Mortal Kombat: Conquest and the antagonist Abu Fayed in the sixth season of 24.

+In film, he appeared as a recalcitrant general in 2002's The Scorpion King, an officer in service to Brian Cox's Agamemnon in 2004's Troy and the falconer Sakr in Hidalgo, released the same year.
+On television, in addition to his appearances on 24, Maropis played an assassin in the season three premiere of Chuck and had an uncredited role as Captain Maroudis on The Last Ship.
+In addition to his role as Quan Chi in a Mortal Kombat adaptation, his other video game performances include the doomed General Hassan in Command and Conquer: Tiberian Sun and background voice work for multiple other Command and Conquer games.